OpsLevel/kubectl-opslevel/Readme.md

 #### Lifecycle & Tier & Owner

 The `Lifecycle`, `Tier` and `Owner` fields in the configuration are only validated upon `service import` not during `service preview`.
-Valid values for these fields need to match the `Alias` for these resources in your OpsLevel account.
+Valid values for these fields need to match the `Alias` for these resources in OpsLevel.
 To view the valid aliases for these resources you can run the commands `account lifecycles`, `account tiers` and `account teams`.

 #### Tags